bcgov/moh-hcim-death-date-esb/README.md

 ## Database Setup

-To set up the application's database, run `deathdate_pg.sql` in a new Postgres database named `registries`.
+To set up the application's database, run `deathdate_pg.sql` in a new Postgres database called `hcimdd`.
+The name of the database isn't referenced in code anywhere, only in the sql script and the environment variables.
 The script will create a user called "role_esb_death" and all of the tables and sequences required by the application.
-Then you need to add a password for the user; you can do this either with the psql command `\password role_esb_death`, or you can modify the `create user role_esb_death` line in `deathdate_pg.sql` to end with `password {password}`.
+Then you need to add a password for the user; you can do this either with the psql command `\password role_esb_death`, or you can modify the `create user role_esb_death` line in `deathdate_pg.sql` to end with `password '{password}'`.
 You may need to restart the database in order for the password change to be reflected.

+During subsequent runs of this script, you will need to uncomment the five lines that revoke and drop the dependents of `role_esb_death`.
+Otherwise, the script will fail when it tries to delete the user.

 ## Setting Up an ActiveMQ Broker